-- Copy to your laptop the file "vosa\excess.txt" available at: https://cloud.cab.inta-csic.es/index.php/s/qBA3eLwu4s1TJ5J - Upload the file in VOSA ("File to upload").
+- Copy to your laptop the file "vosa_excess.txt" available at the web page - Upload the file in VOSA ("File to upload").
 Give a description (free text).
 DO NOT FORGET TO SELECT "MAGNITUDES" AS FILE TYPE.
 Then, click "Upload".
 The message "your-file-name" has been successfully uploaded! will appear.
-Click "Continue". - Skip the "Objects" tag.
+Click "Continue".
+If this is not the case, look for your object in the "Your files" section and click "Select". - Skip the "Objects" tag.
 In the next tag ("VO Phot.") we can complement our "user photometry" with photometry found in VO services.
-For this use case, click "unmark All" and select only 2MASS, WISE and Gaia DR1.
+For this use case, click "unmark All" and select only WISE.
 Then, click "Query selected services" at the bottom of the page.
 Once this is done, a summary table with the VO photometry (in flux units) will appear. - Place the cursor on the "Build SEDs" tag and then click "SED edit/visualize".
 VOSA implements an algoritm based on the SED slope to detect a potential excess in the infrared.
 If this is the case, the affected photometric points are drawn in black and not considered in the fitting process (figure 2).
 The user can manually override it and specify a new limit in the "Excess" panel.
 Veiling can also be taking into account: Photometric points bluewards than the wavelength included in the "Apply UV/blue excess up to" box will not be included in the fit.